jarolimova/Determination-of-Navier-slip-using-data-assimilation-using-Firedrake/README.md

-# Determination of Navier slip using data assimilation using Firedrake
+# Determination of inlet velocity and Navier slip using data assimilation by Firedrake

 This repository contains the implementation of a data assimilation framework for estimating Navier’s slip boundary condition in cardiovascular flows.
 The method leverages PDE-constrained optimization informed by 4D phase-contrast MRI (4D flow MRI) data and is implemented using the [Firedrake](https://www.firedrakeproject.org/) finite element library.